 By sea, St John’s deep-sea harbour is a favourite stopover for cruise liners from the USA, Puerto Rico, the UK, Europe and South America.

-Information on how to get to Antigua…
+More information about how to get to Antigua…